plexoio/tenam/documentation/assets/readme/actual_features.md

 #### Other bugs

 For other related bugs, we recommend always refreshing the page or deleting cache files.
-The problem is not with the Bitplexo project; it could be related to third-party issues or related to your own device settings and capabilities.
+The problem is not with the tenam project; it could be related to third-party issues or related to your own device settings and capabilities.

 ## Testing